shashiniyer/Once-a-DS-N00b/README.md

 # Project (Folder) Descriptions

 1. [Exploratory Data Analysis on Lending Club applicants/loans data]()
-    - In this project, I visualise and explore Lending Club loans data to uncover relationships between borrower and loan attributes and the likelihood of the loan going bad (remain unpaid to the lender)
+    - In this project, I visualise and explore Lending Club loans data to uncover relationships between borrower and loan attributes and the likelihood of the loan going bad (remaining unpaid to the lender)
     - The files inside include:
       - The data file (loans.csv)
       - A data dictionary file (Data_Dictionary.xlsx)